ethansnow2012/Personal-Note-Ethan.Kao/README.md

 It open new threads that execute the 'tryToExecute_fn' which either throw error to try again 200ms later or execute 'executeSuccess_fn' which is the function meant to be execute.

+BTW:
-P.S.
-Keep 'tryToExecute_fn' light for it do execute every 200ms.
+1. Keep 'tryToExecute_fn' light for it do execute every 200ms.
+2. Data can be passed between 'tryToExecute_fn' and 'executeSuccess_fn' via 'this'.
 ```
 var ut_waiter = function(tryToExecute_fn,executeSuccess_fn){
 	var _thread = function(){